-Mr Mitchell is a non-independent director, holding the office of Chairman and Executive Director, as a result there is not a clear division of responsibility between these functions and therefore, the Group does not follow

-Recommendation 2.5.
-However, having regard to the size of the Group and the nature of its activities, the appointment of more directors is not warranted and the Board considers that Mr Mitchell best serves the office of Chairman due to his extensive experience in the industry.
+Mr Mitchell is considered a non-independent director as he is a substantial shareholder of the company, holding greater than 5% of voting shares, therefore the Group does not follow Recommendation 2.5.
+However, having regard to the size of the Group and the nature of its activities, the appointment of an alternative Chair is not warranted and the Board considers that Mr Mitchell best serves the office of Chair due to his extensive experience in the industry.